Leopold Gottlieb

-Leopold Gottlieb (1879, Drohobycz, Partitioned Poland – Paris, 1934) was a Polish-Jewish modernist painter.
+Leopold Gottlieb (1879, Drohobycz, Partitioned Poland – Paris, 1934) was a Polish-Jewish modernist painter and part of the School of Paris.
 His brother Maurycy Gottlieb, also a painter, died before Leopold was born.

 Career

 Leopold Gottlieb began his formal art education at the Academy of Fine Arts in Kraków under the direction of Jacek Malczewski.
 After graduating the academy, he moved to Munich to continue his studies in the studio of Anton Ažbe.

 In 1904, at the age of 21 he settled in Paris and became a member of the Circle of Montparnasse artists.
-During the years 1904-1907, he exhibited his works in group exhibitions with four other fellow artists in Kraków, Lvov, Vienna, Berlin, and Warszawa.
+During the years 1904-1907, he exhibited his works in group exhibitions with four other fellow artists in Kraków, Lvov, Vienna, Berlin, and Warsaw.
 In 1910, he moved to Jerusalem to teach in the Bezalel School of Art.
 Following his return to Paris In the years 1917-1919, he took part in exhibition of Polish Expressionists (Formists) and became friends with another Polish artist, Moses Kisling, Eugene Zak and Mela Muter.
-His artistic talent was acknowledged by the esteemed critics of that time, André Salmon and Adolf Basler, and his works were displayed in the Salon of Autumn, Independents, Société Nationale des Beaux Artes, and the Tuileries.
+His artistic talent was acknowledged by critics of that time, André Salmon and Adolf Basler, and his works were displayed in the Salon of Autumn, Independents, Société Nationale des Beaux Artes, and the Tuileries.
 He participated in exhibitions in the Vienna Secession.
 He also participated in the exhibition of Polish art, organized in 1912, at Galeries Dalmau in Barcelona.